mekowalski/mekowalski.github.io/_posts/2016-10-03-if_you_work_hard_and_dig_deep_eventually_you_will_discover_gems.markdown

 # The final stretch

 This was a huge learning curve for me.
 I learned that I can build a gem.
 I learned that my peers are beyond helpful.
 I learned that I wanted to give up many times only to get back at it.
 I tested my gem many times with the help of others playing with it and giving feedback.
 There were moments that I reworked my code and it broke.
 There were moments when it was smooth sailing.
-Now, I'm excited to learn what else I can build.
+Now, I'm excited to learn what else I can build!

 After over two weeks I now have a simple yet beautiful gem.
 As mentioned a couple times, it is very simple, nonetheless all gems are precious and valuable.